JGoutin/airfs/doc/api_storage_azure_blob.rst

 file, it is possible to avoid these extra requests by to preallocate the required size in only one initial request.

-The ``content_length`` argument allow preallocating a Page blob to a defined size when opening it in write mode:
+The ``content_length`` argument allow pre-allocating a Page blob to a defined size when opening it in write mode:

 .. code-block:: python